 The overall logistical goal is to complete construction of a fully operational deep drilling camp with ice core storage facilities, science trench, drill trench, workshops, warm laboratories and housing for 35 people.
-The drillers will install deep drilling equipment in the drill trench and will proceed to drill the first 100 m of the EGRIP deep core.
-The science trench will be outfitted with tables and equipment, and tests of an active cooling system in the ice core extraction area will be carried out.
+The drillers will complete installation of deep drilling equipment in the drill trench, line the top of bore hole with a casing and will proceed to drill past the first 100 m of the EGRIP deep core and hopefully reach a depth below the brittle zone.
+The science trench will be outfitted with tables and equipment, and an active cooling system in the ice core extraction area will be activated.